KalvadTech/django-cloudflare-images/README.md

 ```

-If you wish to use a default variant to serve your images you need to add the following to your settings.py:
+If you wish to use a default variant other than "public" to serve your images you need to add the following to your settings.py:

 ```python
 CLOUDFLARE_IMAGES_VARIANT = "custom"